 Please do not bring your child to an appointment if they are sick, have recently been sick, or if they have been recently exposed to someone with the symptoms of contagious illness.
 We work with children and know that children do get sick.
 We do not want others to be exposed to a contagious child.
 Please give us as much notice as possible when canceling.

 What will the evaluation session look like?

 The therapist will work with you and your child.
-The needs and age of your child will depend upon how much your child is able to participate and how much the therapist will count on you to give information.
+We will get the most information about your child’s needs if they can participate as much as possible in the evaluation and if you also share what you have observed.
 The evaluation will last one hour.
 The therapist will give you some idea at the time of the evaluation as to their initial impressions about your child’s needs.

 When and how will I get the results of the evaluation?

 You will leave the evaluation understanding your child’s basic strengths and weaknesses.
 The therapist might make a follow up appointment with you at the time of the evaluation to either meet and discuss the results, or to call and discuss the results.
 If you meet with the therapist, a written copy of the evaluation will be presented to you at that time.
 If you talk by phone, a copy of the evaluation will be sent to you before your scheduled phone call.
 Included with the written report will be a copy of goals that you, your child if able and the therapist will decide together.
 This should all occur within 2 weeks of the initial evaluation.

 How are therapy services paid for?